jjzhang166/efserv/README.md

 **For linux (redhat like):**

 Sorry, I do not try it, find out yourself.
+Or build from sources is fine.

 **For OSX:**